Nangalkot Upazila: Administration

 Nangalkot Upazila was established 1983.
 Upazila Nirbahi Officer is the chief executive in an Upazila.
 The decision to create the post was made in 1982 by Military dictator Hussain Mohammad Ershad.
 The government formed a committee, called the committee for administrative reorganization and reform.
 The committee recommended the formation of upazila parishad under an elected local chairman.

-Nangalkot Upazila is divided into Nangalkot Municipality and 12 union parishads: Adra, Bakshaganj, Bangodda, Daulkhar, Dhalua, Heshakhal, Jodda, Makrabpur, Mokara, Peria, Roykot, and Satbaria.
+Nangalkot Upazila is divided into Nangalkot Municipality and 13 union parishads: Adra, Bakshaganj, Bangodda, Daulkhar, Dhalua, Heshakhal, Jodda, Makrabpur, Mokara, Peria, Roykot, and Satbaria, Battali.
 The union parishads are subdivided into 193 mauzas and 270 villages.

 Nangalkot Municipality is subdivided into 9 wards and 21 mahallas.

-As of 2013, it is one of the seven upazilas of Comila without a fire station.
+As of 2013, it is one of the seven upazilas of Comilla without a fire station.

 Economy

 Agriculture is the bedrock of the economy with 45 percent of the population earning their income from it.
 The most cultivated corps are paddy, wheat, potato, and maize.
 The next largest segment is the service industry.